gilfernandez-creator/AI-Judge-Multi-Agent-Decision-Evaluation-Platform/README.md

-AI Judge
+# AI Judge

 AI Judge is a Python-based system that simulates a multi-agent decision-making pipeline.
 Agents analyze input scenarios, propose decisions, and a Judge AI evaluates outputs to provide a final recommendation.
 A Gradio interface allows easy, interactive testing.

+---

-Features
+## Features

-Dynamic Agent Selection: Orchestrator chooses which AI agents to run based on input complexity.
+- **Dynamic Agent Selection:** Orchestrator chooses which AI agents to run based on input complexity.

-Agent Outputs: Each agent produces decisions with confidence, evidence, assumptions, and potential failure modes.
+- **Agent Outputs:** Each agent produces decisions with confidence, evidence, assumptions, and potential failure modes.

-Judge Evaluation: Considers agent outputs and the original input text to produce a final decision: ACCEPT, REJECT, or ESCALATE.
+- **Judge Evaluation:** Considers agent outputs and the original input text to produce a final decision: ACCEPT, REJECT, or ESCALATE.

-Interactive Demo: Test your scenarios via a Gradio web interface.
+- **Interactive Demo:** Test your scenarios via a Gradio web interface.

+---

 ## System Architecture